caixu0518/BraPanBlocks/GATKscripts/readme.md

-### The script below is utilized to convert individual samples into gVCF files using the clara-parabricks:4.2.1-1 package.
+### The script below is used to convert reads from individual accessions into gVCF files using the clara-parabricks:4.2.1-1 package.
 The version used in this manuscript is 4.2.0-1 with default parameters.
 ```
 #!/bin/bash